DataHighway-DHX/open-polkadot-js-library/block-delay/README.md

 node index.js "<CHAIN>"
 ```

-* Replace contents of ./custom_types.json with the custom types for the blockchain used.
+* Replace contents of ./custom_types.json with the custom types for the blockchain used, OR replace the contents of ./custom_types.js depending on the format they are provided in.
 See https://polkadot.js.org/docs/api/start/types.extend#extension

 * View data that is generated in subdirectory /data.
 The filename generated contains the chain it connected to and the date the data was produced.